There are options if you're having difficulties with

 Speak to your school to apply for help.
 You can talk about your situation with:

 - the school principal

 - a student welfare coordinator.

 They will work out what you can receive and put in an application for you.

 If your child is starting prep or year 7 and is eligible for the

 Camps, Sports and Excursions Fund, they automatically get help with school uniforms.

 State Schools' Relief is an organisation that helps children stay in education and out of poverty.
 They provide support and financial help for families in need.

-The Victorian government has given more than $15.65 million to State Schools’ Relief to help them provide school items to families.
+The Victorian government will provide $27.1 million through to 31 December 2023 to State Schools’ Relief to help them provide school items to families.